Kensal House: Depictions

 In 1937, the estate was the subject of an 11-minute documentary, Welcome to Kensal House, produced by the British Commercial Gas Association.
 In 1940, Kensal House provided the cover image for James Maude Richards's An Introduction to Modern Architecture, published by Penguin Books.

 In 1942, Kensal House was featured prominently on a lithograph poster "Your Britain.
 Fight for It Now", designed by Abram Games, his second poster for the Army Bureau of Current Affairs.
 The poster contrasts derelict slum housing with the clean, white and modern aesthetic of Kensal House.
 Further wording on the poster reads: "Clean, airy and well planned dwellings make a great contribution to the Rehousing movement.
 This is a fine example of a block of workers' flats built in London in 1936."

+In 1984, a 55-minute documentary, Twelve Views of Kensal House, was filmed on the property by Peter Wyeth.
+The film called attention to tenants who occupied the building since 1936.
+It featured Maxwell Fry, Stephen Bayley and Michael C. Burgess.

 Recognition

 Kensal House was a RIBA Royal Gold Medal winner in 1963.
 It is Grade II* listed with Historic England, as is the associated Kensal House Day Nursery.